datacraft-dsc/DEPs/6/README.md

 The endpoint must accept

-- An HTTP GET request to `/jobs/result/jobid`
+- An HTTP GET request to `/job/result/jobid`
 - The path parameter `jobid` must be the value returned by the Invoke Async Operation response

 #### Response

 The response to a valid request must contain a JSON payload.

-- Once the job has completed, it must contain a map against the `result` key.
+- Once the job has completed, it must contain a map against the `results` key.
 The map with key(s) as defined in the `returns` section of the asset metadata.
  Each value in the map must be one of (as defined in the schema)

 - A JSON dictionary (if type is **asset**)